tomasharkema/nixos-nvidia-vgpu/README.md

 ## To-Do

-- Fix issues below
 - Make a full guide for begginers on how to make virt-manager, looking-glass, windows VM with vgpu unlock in nixOS
-- Make it get the files it neesd from <https://archive.biggerthanshit.com/> and compile the merged driver that it will install with the [community vgpu repo](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher), instead of grabbing the prebuilt version from your google drive.
+- Make it get the files it needs from <https://archive.biggerthanshit.com/> and compile the merged driver that it will install with the [community vgpu repo](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher), instead of grabbing the prebuilt version from your google drive. (check [this work](https://github.com/letmeiiiin/nixos-nvidia-vgpu) by [letmeiiiin](https://github.com/letmeiiiin))
 - Bring pinned pkgs to flake inputs and make frida follow it, issue: https://github.com/Yeshey/nixos-nvidia-vgpu/issues/4

 For more help [Join VGPU-Unlock discord for Support](https://discord.com/invite/5rQsSV3Byq), for help related to nixOS, tag me (Jonnas#1835)

 ## Disclaimer and contributions

-I'm not an experienced nix developer and a lot of whats implemented here could be done in a better way.
+I'm not an experienced nix developer and a lot of what's implemented here could be done in a better way.
 If anyone is interested in contributing, you may get in contact through the issues or my email (yesheysangpo@gmail.com) or simply make a pull request with details as to what it changes.

-I have these questions on the nixOS discourse that reflect the biggest problems with this module as of now:
+Biggest problems of the module:
-- Commands need to be ran manually for the docker volume to work: (no issue created yet)
-- Still needs `--impure`: `access to absolute path '/opt/docker' is forbidden in pure eval mode (use '--impure' to override)`
+- ~~Commands need to be ran manually for the docker volume to work: Still needs `--impure`: `access to absolute path '/opt/docker' is forbidden in pure eval mode (use '--impure' to override)`~~ (fixed, `--impure` not needed anymore!
+Big thanks to [physics-enthusiast](https://github.com/physics-enthusiast)'s [contributions](https://github.com/Yeshey/nixos-nvidia-vgpu/pull/2))
 - ~~Needs `--impure` to run.~~
   - ~~`error: cannot call 'getFlake' on unlocked flake reference 'github:itstarsun/frida-nix'`, because of the line:~~
   - ~~`frida = (builtins.getFlake "github:itstarsun/frida-nix").packages.x86_64-linux.frida-tools;`~~ (fixed, [thanks](https://discourse.nixos.org/t/for-nixos-on-aws-ec2-how-to-get-ip-address/15616/12?u=yeshey)!)